spibble/resumile/utils.typ

   assert(
     fmts.contains(type(num)),
-    message: "GPA should be a numeric type (i.e., int, float) or a string!")
+    message: "GPA should be a numeric type (i.e., int, float) or string.")

   if type(num) == int [ #num.00 ]
   else if type(num) == float [ #num ]